-Jeff Dodge, director of digital innovation services at BlueMetal, a division of Insight, stresses the importance of this coming wave: “The next paradigm of engagement is instant and infinitely scalable.
+Jeff Dodge, director of Digital Innovation services at Insight, stresses the importance of this coming wave: “The next paradigm of engagement is instant and infinitely scalable.
 The convergence of machine learning, natural language processing and the mass adoption of modern social platforms makes this possible.
 If you aren’t already executing at this level, you are already behind your competition.”

 As digital platforms continue to consolidate — making a slew of tasks achievable without the need to open extra apps — businesses will be forced to go where their customers are going.

 2. Chatbots reduce costs.

 With the potential to automate up to 30% of customer support services, chatbot technology is predicted to cut costs by more than $8 billion per year by 2022, as cited by CNBC.
 Although building a chatbot can range anywhere from $30,000 to $150,000, depending on the intricacy of the bot’s identity, the long-term savings are proving to be hard to ignore.

 How long is long-term, exactly?
 Only one year, according to the businesses that have invested.